BuddyForms/BuddyForms/readme.txt

 * Easily define what happens after a user submits content (display a submission message, displaying the page content, redirecting to a specific URL)
 * Enable/Disable comments related to the submitted content,  Frontend Revision for users
 * Overwrite the WordPress default Registration Form and Page
 * Set-up email notifications to notify admins when content is submitted and also notify users when their content gets published or changes status (published, awaiting review, draft, scheduled, privately published, deleted, editing draft, awaiting moderation).

-####Integrate with other Plugins
+###Integrate with other Plugins
-Buddyform comes stacked with crowd favorite third-party integrations – email services, CRM, storage, and project managers.
-Enhance its capabilities with the following

-###Some of our most popular Extensions
 * BuddyPress/ BuddyBoss – Enable all publishing features of BuddyForms in BuddyPress
 * Ultimate Member – Submit and manage posts from your Ultimate Member Profile
 * Advanced Custom Fields – Integrate Advanced Custom Fields in your forms like native BuddyForms form elements